Opioid Detox Center in Sebring

 Opioid Withdrawal Symptoms

 When a person uses opioids for a long time, their body becomes desensitized to their effects.
-Over time, the body requires an increase of the drug to achieve the same effect.
+Over time, the body requires an increase in the drug to achieve the same effect.
 This can be dangerous and increase the person’s risk of developing dependence and even experiencing an accidental overdose.

 Prolonged use of these drugs also changes the way nerve receptors work in the brain, and these receptors become dependent on opioids to function.
 Whether they are prescription or illicit opioids, physical dependence is a risk of long-term use.